dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 ###Command-line applications

 Dart command-line applications
-run stand alone from the command-line, independent of a web browser.
+run standalone from the command-line, independent of a web browser.
 Command-line apps are often used to provide server-side support to a web app,